iamgopinathbehera/Amazon-Alexa-Sentiment-Analysis/README.md

 ## Overview

 This project performs **sentiment analysis** on Amazon Alexa user reviews using advanced machine learning techniques.
 The model predicts whether a given review is **Positive** or **Negative** based on the review's text content.
-By leveraging **Natural Language Processing (NLP)** and **Machine Learning**, we achieve high-accuracy sentiment classification to gain valuable insights into user experiences with Alexa.
+By leveraging **Natural Language Processing (NLP)** and **Machine Learning**, we achieve good-accuracy sentiment classification to gain valuable insights into user experiences with Alexa.

 ## Streamlit Web Application